 - If you take any medications that thin the blood.

-- If you take or use Accutane or Retin-A, you must discontinue use for 1 FULL year before treatment.
+- If you take Accutane or Retin-A (acne medication), you must wait 1 FULL year before procedure.

-- If you take or use Retinol or vitamin A, you must discontinue use for 1 MONTH before treatment.
+- If you use Retinol or Vitamin A, you must discontinue use for 1 MONTH prior to procedure.

 Do you shave my existing eyebrows?

 Your artist works around your existing brow hair and, in fact, keeping your natural brow hair helps lend itself to a more natural final result.
 Eyebrow hair that falls outside of the designed shape will be removed.
 A trim may be necessary.

 Can I bleach my eyebrows after a procedure?